AlirezaHadipur/Excel-project-data_analysis/README.md

 ## Conclusion 📙
-In conclusion, this project enhance my Excel skills and provide some valuable insights.
+In conclusion, this project enhanced my Excel skills and provided valuable insights.
 It would be beneficial to learn advanced skills in Excel for me as a data analyst.